Written by Divinity Nutra, Updated on February 25, 2023

 In rat models, turmeric has shown an ability to reduce blood pressure, improve circulation, and decrease vascular resistance.
 But what are the mechanisms of action?

-Most turmeric supplements on the market will also contain piperine, the compound in black pepper designed to enhance curcumin’s absorption into the bloodstream.
+The best turmeric pills on the market will also contain piperine, the compound in black pepper designed to enhance curcumin’s absorption into the bloodstream.
 Research suggests that piperine on its own may be able to prevent hypertension induced by nitric oxide synthesis inhibition.
-(13)

-What is the recommended turmeric dosage for high blood pressure?
+How much turmeric should I take for high blood pressure?
 The studies above used a wide range of dosages from as low as 66 mg of curcumin per day to as high as 2,000 mg per day.
 In each of these human trials, turmeric yielded impressive results.

-Most turmeric pills will contain between 1,000-1,500 mg of turmeric powder and 150-250 mg of curcumin per serving.
-Any supplement within this dosing range should get you on the right track for lowering blood pressure and preventing age-related hypertension.
+Most turmeric supplements will contain between 1,000-1,500 mg of turmeric powder and 150-250 mg of curcumin per serving.
+Any supplement with a turmeric dosage in this range should get you on the right track for lowering blood pressure and preventing age-related hypertension.

 As always, if you’re considering turmeric for blood pressure, please consult with a certified medical professional to see if curcumin supplements can better your situation.